+The Reserves Committee operated until the Company's AGM on May 31, 2016 after which, during a transitional period, the Board assumed responsibility for the matters normally dealt with by the committee.
+The committee was subsequently reconstituted in January 2017.
 The primary function of the Reserves Committee is to recommend the engagement of a reserves evaluator, ensure the reserves evaluator's independence, review the procedures for disclosure of reserves evaluation, meet independently with the reserves evaluator to review the scope of the annual review of reserves, discuss findings and disagreements with management, annually assess the work of the reserves evaluator and approve the Company's annual reserve report and consent forms of management and the reserves evaluator thereto.
 The Reserves Committee performs an equivalent role as that described above should additional independent reserves, resources or economic valuation reports be commissioned, outside of the annual NI 51-101 compliant review of reserves.